Columbia University, MFA Nonfiction, 2003

 MoMA, trained curators and Fellows, CMAP Project, 2012

-Hudson Area Public Library Oral History Project, Consultation and Community Training, 2013
+Hudson Area Public Library Oral History Project, Community Training, 2013

-Center for Reproductive Rights, Consulting/Training at Texas abortion clinic, fall 2012
+Center for Reproductive Rights, Training at Texas abortion clinic, 2012

 Crossing Borders, Bridging Generations: Mixed Heritage Families in Brooklyn, Training, Brooklyn Historical Society, 2011-